+The department's activities are overseen by an assistant director.
 The County has a vision to become the regional leader in providing and coordinating efficient public services.
 In response to that vision the Special Operations Team has both volunteer and career personnel who complete extensive training in various technical and/or specialized areas including hazardous materials, trench rescue, rope rescue, water rescue, structural collapse and confined space rescue.